A Mountain Trekking Gateway: The Essential Travel Guide to Imlil

 Walk to the Imlil Cascades

-Despite being relatively short, the trail can still be challenging for some due to the high elevation (nearly 2,000 metres) but there are plenty of places to stop and rest.
-Soon enough, you’ll hear the sound of the cascades as they come into view, with a series of plunge pools at their base.
+Soon enough, you’ll hear the sound of the cascades as they come into view, with a series of picturesque pools at their base.
 From here, the river feeds the surrounding irrigation channels, dwarfed by the peak of Mount Toubkal.

 The Imlil Cascades are visited on this full-day guided trip to Imlil from Marrakech, with the itinerary customised to individual guests’ interests.

 Backed by the peak of Jebel Oukaïmeden, this seven-hour circular hike is ideal for nature lovers seeking to immerse themselves in High Atlas Mountains scenery.
-Beginning in Imlil, the trail takes you through the lush Tamatert Valley before winding upwards through terraced farmland dotted with apple orchards and walnut groves.
-Along the way, you’ll pass high mountain pastures where shepherds graze their flocks of sheep and goats.
+Beginning in Imlil, the trail takes you through the Tamatert Valley before winding upwards through terraced farmland dotted with apple orchards and walnut groves.

 One of the biggest challenges along the way is conquering the Tizi n'Tamatert Pass (2,279 metres) before entering the stunning Imnane Valley.
-The trek continues over the Tizi n'Aguerssiouâl Pass and down through the Assif n' Aït Mizane Valley, winding beneath dramatic cliffs and escarpments en route back towards Imlil.
+The trek continues over the Tizi n'Aguerssiouâl Pass and down through the Assif n' Aït Mizane Valley, winding beneath dramatic cliffs and escarpments en route back to Imlil.

 Hike to Sidi Chamharouch